Maths

 Planning a Lesson

 When planning a lesson, teachers need to plan for a balance of conceptual understanding, language and communication and mathematical thinking to support children’s mathematical problem solving.
 If a pupil has meaningful understanding of the maths they are learning, they will be able to represent it in different ways, use mathematical language to communicate related ideas and think mathematically with the concept.
 This will enable them to apply their understanding to a new problem in an unfamiliar situation.
+Within every unit, each lesson will build upon the last which enables children to link their new learning to prior concepts.

 Early Years

-In the Early Years, maths concepts are explored using a multi sensory and practical approach and, as much as possible, across the Early Years curriculum.
+In the Early Years, maths concepts are explored using a multi-sensory and practical approach and, as much as possible, across the Early Years curriculum.
 By the end of Reception, children should be able to:

 - use everyday language to talk about size, weight, capacity, position, distance, time and money to compare quantities and objects and to solve problems.